 - Helping your body absorb iron, which is an important mineral for making red blood cells carry oxygen throughout your body.

-Vitamin A is also known as “Retinol” because it can be converted into retinol or retinoic acid in the body.
-It supports healthy mucus membranes throughout your body which line your respiratory, digestive, and urinary tracts, as well as some organs, including your nose and eyes.
+Vitamin A is essential for vision and supports healthy mucus membranes throughout your body which line your respiratory, digestive, and urinary tracts, as well as some organs, including your nose and eyes.
 This nutrient is also important for (5):

 - Helping build and maintain healthy bones, teeth, soft tissue, and skin.